-What is NPS ?
+What is the NPS for?

 Created in 2003 by Fred Reichheld, author of "The Ultimate Question," the Net Promoter Score is an assessment of customer loyalty and the likelihood that they will return to doing business with the company or speak well to a friend.
 The study undertaken by the team of consultants had as its main objective that of reducing the lengthy market research on customer satisfaction, and obtaining a value that could in some way predict the company's growth curve.